 For example, let’s say the normal line for Hollywood Rip Ride Rockit is a 45-minute wait, which would more than likely place the Express Pass line at about five to 10 minutes.
 This brings to light our first important point: Express Passes are not “front of the line” tickets.
 When Universal Studios Florida and Islands of Adventure are busy, there will be a wait when using Express; however, that wait will be significantly shorter than the standby line, and you will practically never wait longer than 15 minutes.

 If the attraction is a ride, the Express Pass line is a separate, shorter queue than the standby line – with one important exception, which we’ll get to in just a moment.
 If the attraction is a show, guests with Express Passes are allowed into the venue before everyone else, granting them better seats.
 However, to take advantage of this, you must be in the Express queue before the audience is admitted into the theater (usually 10 to 15 minutes before showtime); once both the Express Pass and standby lines have been let in, your Express benefit is forfeited for that performance.

 So, what’s that important exception for Express-enabled rides?
 Starting in 2017, Universal began to install a brand-new feature called Virtual Line at some of its just-opening attractions.
-In these instances, guests will need to wait virtually in the line (hence the name) instead of doing so physically; this is accomplished by either checking in with the official Universal Orlando app or by registering with a kiosk outside of the ride in question.
+In these instances, guests will need to wait virtually in the line (hence the name) instead of doing so physically; this is accomplished by checking in with the official Universal Orlando app.
 As you might guess, Express access works a bit differently at these attractions – your Express Pass will enable you to walk right onto the ride without having to fuss with the Virtual Line component at all.